 2. Allow them to carry as much of their stuff as you think they can take

 This is a pretty basic one.
 It will allow them to feel useful and sometimes even powerful, knowing that they can carry their own stuff (even if it is just part of it) on their own.
-This is another golden chance to teach them how to pack everything tightly, how to adjust their backpacks, so they don’t get hurt.
+This is another golden chance to teach them how to pack everything tightly, and how to adjust their world kid backpacks, so they don’t get hurt.

 Recommended Read: Hiking Spruce Peak in Stowe, Vermont